GrahamGoudeau/AverageActorAges/README.md

     $ python average_actors_age.py

 This will silently access the above APIs and generate a PDF with the default name `average_ages.pdf` with the resulting bar graph.
+If a currently-playing movie does not appear in the final bar graph, it is because searching for the actors or their ages failed in some way.
 #### Command Line Arguments
 There are various arguments that can be passed to the program.
 If more than one is used, they must be combined (e.g., `-vn`).
 If this is the case, order is irrelevant.